tratif/pdfgen/README.md

 Header and footer are loaded from files, which can contain just single valid html markup or proper html template with embedded styles.

-Following classes can be used to inject printing values into them:
+Following html classes can be used to inject printing values into them:
 * date - formatted print date
 * title - document title
 * url - document location
 * pageNumber - current page number
 * totalPages - total pages in the document

-`Warning: Due to way chromehtml2pdf renders header and footer both of them needs to have specified font-size, otherwise it will not be visible.`
+`Warning: Due to way chromehtml2pdf renders header and footer both of them needs to have specified font-size, otherwise they will not be visible.`

 Thymeleaf templates